-Through its LL.M. degree in Entertainment and Media Law, Southwestern Law School is committed to identifying and admitting a select and diverse number of attorneys and/or legal scholars who are demonstrably motivated and qualified to undertake intensive studies in this field, and to equip them-through theoretical, experiential and clinical education programs-to become outstanding professionals within the elected field of specialization.
+Through its LL.M. degree in Entertainment and Media Law, Southwestern Law School is committed to identifying and admitting a select and diverse number of attorneys and legal scholars who are demonstrably motivated and qualified to undertake intensive studies in this field and to equip them-through theoretical, experiential, and clinical education programs-to become outstanding professionals within the selected area of specialization.

 a.
-Degree Requirements
+Degree requirements

-To qualify for the LL.M. degree in Entertainment and Media Law, students must complete a minimum of 24 credit hours in connection therewith.
+To qualify for the LL.M. degree in Entertainment and Media Law, students must complete at least 24 credit hours.
 At least 18 of those 24 credit hours must be earned at Southwestern Law School and be comprised of entertainment and media law courses as designated by Southwestern Law School.
-Courses taken for credit for a J.D. degree (whether at Southwestern Law School or otherwise) and courses taken other than at Southwestern Law School will not be counted toward the LL.M. degree, except as determined in each instance by the director of the Donald E. Biederman Entertainment and Media Law Institute of Southwestern Law School.
-Students may take up to 30 credits in total, it being recognized, however, that only 24 of such credits will be counted toward the LL.M. degree.
+Courses taken for credit for a J.D. degree (whether at b.
+Unit guidelines and length of course of study

+Southwestern Law School or otherwise) and courses at an institution other than Southwestern Law School will not count towards the LL.M. degree, except as determined by the director of the Donald E. Biederman Entertainment and Media Law Institute of Southwestern Law School.
+Students may take up to 30 credits.
+However, only 24 credits will count toward the LL.M. degree.